 Did you suddenly noticed that you have tiny veins protruding from your skin?
 Are you worried about the complications they may bring?
 Do you even know what is the medical term for this condition?
 If so, you should keep reading this post to find the answers you need.
 Spider veins or Telangiectasias are dilatations of the most peripheral veins, common in the legs, especially in the case of women.
 They are usually caused by hormonal factors, use of girdles or stockings, taking contraceptives, pregnancies, for genetic reasons or by a sedentary lifestyle.
 But, are spider veins dangerous?

 Dangers of Spider Veins

 Spider veins should not be taken as a trivial issue.
-It is important to go to a vein specialist for treatment, but, why are spider veins dangerous?
+It is important to go to a vein doctor for treatment, but, why are spider veins dangerous?
 Spider veins in addition to unsightly and annoying, may be associated with more complex pathologies.
 They can be the external reflex of a more severe internal problem, such as the likelihood of developing varicose veins of greater importance in the future and having a relationship with a more serious underlying vein disease called Chronic Venous Insufficiency.

 What is Chronic Venous Insufficiency